renaissance-publishing/renaissance/chapters/02-system-rules.md

 inflicted by a weapon attack, a disease, or something else.

-Characters who are injured receive Damage, in an amount given by the source\\'s Damage Value (DV).
-(If you are attacked by a weapon, this would be the weapon\\'s DV, for example.)
+Characters who are injured receive Damage, in an amount given by the source's Damage Value (DV).
+(If you are attacked by a weapon, this would be the weapon's DV, for example.)
 When the amount of damage that you have taken equals your DUR, you are disabled; you are too badly injured to take action, and likely unconscious.
 When the amount of damage that you have taken reaches your Death Rating (DR), your